-An aromatherapy massage is massage therapy by using the natural plant oils, extracted from flowers, stems, bark, roots, leaves or other parts of a plant to enhance psychological and physical well-being.
+An aromatherapy massage is massage therapy using natural plant oils extracted from flowers, stems, bark, roots, leaves, or other parts of a plant to enhance psychological and physical well-being.
 These highly concentrated plant oils are called “essential oils” and are added to the massage oil or lotion.

 When the aromas of these essential oils are inhaled, it is widely believed to stimulate brain function.
-The nostrils are attached to a certain part of the brain called the limbic system, which is controlling emotions and influencing hormones and the nervous system.
+The nostrils are attached to a certain part of the brain called the limbic system, which controls emotions and influences hormones and the nervous system.
 When you inhale essential oil molecules (aroma), signals are transmitted to the limbic system and influence memory, stress level, heart rate, blood pressure, breathing, digestion, and the immune system.

-Essential oils believed to be absorbed through the skin, where they travel through the bloodstream promoting whole-body healing.
+Essential oils are believed to be absorbed through the skin, where they travel through the bloodstream, promoting whole-body healing.
 Aromatherapy is gaining momentum as a form of alternative medicine.
 The benefits are mood enhancement, pain relief, and increased cognitive function.

 There are several kinds of essential oils available with their healing properties.
-Some of them are calming the body while some are energizing.
+Some of them calm the body, while some are energizing.
 Following are some purported properties of widely used essential oils:

 Stress Relief – Vanilla, Bergamot, Lemon, Lavender, Orange, Chamomile, Patchouli, Ylang Ylang

 Self Esteem – Bergamot, Jasmine, Orange, Rosemary, Cypress, Grapefruit

 Anxiety/Fear – Jasmine, Lavender, Sandalwood, Rose, Bergamot, Cedarwood, Chamomile (Roman), Frankincense, Neroli, Patchouli